 Q: How can I tell which foods are dehydrated and which foods are freeze dried?

 A: Mountain House products are all freeze dried.
 A few of the Alpine Aire products are dehydrated and will say so in the product description (such as dehydrated onions, used as a seasoning in an entree).
-Alpine Aire also uses "FD" to indicate freeze dried.
 The Rainy Day Food line is the main dehydrated line.
 Survival Cave uses both dehdyrated and freeze dried ingredients, but they're labeling their line as freeze dried.
-Knowing the difference between dehydrated and freeze dried can help you on shipping costs and how the food is prepared.
+Knowing the difference between dehydrated and freeze dried can help understand how the food is prepared.
 See the next question.

 Q: What is the difference between dehydrated food and freeze dried food?

 A: Dehydrated food is made dry by a dehydration process.
 This is usually done in ovens where the food is subjected to low temperature heating to remove the moisture from the food.
-The food is not cooked prior to dehydration, thereby preserving all of it's nutrients and nutrition.
+The food is not cooked prior to dehydration, thereby preserving all of its nutrients and nutrition.
 These foods are usually cooked during preparation, with exceptions being fruit (bananas, etc.), these do not require any cooking or water to eat, but can be rehydrated is you want.

 Freeze dried foods are first precooked with all the ingredients used and then freeze dried by using an extremely cold vacuum that removes the moisture from the food.
 This an advanced food storage technique that results in best taste and texture.